slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Alignment and phylogeny.md

 * ```-s INPUT_ALIGNMENT.phy```: This specifies the name of the input file containing the molecular sequence data in PHYLIP format.
 * ```-n T20```: This specifies the name of the output file.

+* Note:for nucleotide sequences it is recommended to use the model ```-m GTRGAMMA``` model for robust phylogenetic relationship.
+However, it can be computationally intensive.

 For further details please follow: https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html